franktalora/number-to-words-api/My Approach.md

 A document outlining the reasons why I selected my approach, and why I decided against other possible solutions.

+# How did I achieve the Submission Requirements?
+1. *Produce the quality of work and user interface that you’d consider acceptable for a customer*
+  -  For the user interface, I've made use of Tailwind to help produce a decent-looking UI.
+It just made it a lot faster/convenient for me to do.
+  -  I've also considered several other aspects that would be helpful for a user, such as the ability to copy the converted words to clipboard, and a 'history' of current conversions.
+  -  Other aspects of UX have been thoroughly kept-in-mind, such as accessibility: contrast of colours, 'convert' button is clear, input is readable.
+2. *Don’t use the internet to find part of, or the whole, solution.
+We’re familiar with solutions from the internet and we’re keen to assess your unique analysis, design and coding skills.*
+  - As I have not formally worked with C#, referring to online documentation was unavoidable.
+I required guidance on setting up the project with `dotnet`, running it, implementing tests, as well as getting C# Dev Kit to work in VS Code.
+  - The actual money and price converter functions were designed and written by me.
+Again, some Googling and ChatGPTing was required to figure out certain things, such as how to run specific Math functions in C# (they differ somewhat to JS), and language specs, such as types and using namespaces.
+VS Code plugins made other things, such as formatting, convenient.
+3. *Please come up with your own solution/algorithm by not using any existing libraries, nuget packages, or generative AI*
+  - Again, the money/price conversion algorithms, as well as the entire React/JS UI, were created by me.
+I approached the algorithms the same as if I were to write them in TypeScript.

 # Why C#/.NET?

 I decided on using C# for the backend because: